mattmakai/fullstackpython.com/content/pages/04-web-development/02-django.markdown

 * [Taiga](https://github.com/taigaio/taiga-back) is a project management
   tool built with Django as the backend and AngularJS as the front end.

+* [Chowist](https://github.com/huangsam/chowist) is a web application
+  that replicates core features of Yelp and adds a couple more bells and whistles.

 ## Open source code to learn Django
 There are many open source projects that rely on Django.